By Matt May

 Murcia (pronounced "Moorthia" locally) is a typical Spanish working city with a large student population.
 The city is not a coastal resort which may suprise people who associate the name Murcia with beach holidays.
 However, the city has plenty to offer travellers looking for a taste of authentic Spain.
 Set in a region renowned for its agricultural produce with origins dating back to the Moorish period, Murcia is under 1 hour's drive from the popular Costa Calida resorts.

-Murcia is usually bathed in warm Spanish sun, and can feel oppressively hot in July and August - even in winter the days are usually warm enough to eat outside in the middle of the day.
+Murcia is usually bathed in warm Spanish sun and can feel oppressively hot in July and August - even in winter the days are usually warm enough to eat outside in the middle of the day.
 Murcia is a good half an hour drive to the nearest beaches, so isn't the best location for a beach holiday.
 Having a large student population, Murcia has a lively and vibrant ambience, with nightlife continuing through the night on Fridays and Saturdays.

 The Ayuntamiento de Murcia (city hall) is set on the banks of the Rio Segura.
 Locals and tourists gather to capture the splendour of this impressive building which is surrounded by colourful beds of Spanish flowers.
 At weekends Spanish weddings are held here so the front of the building is often surrounded by well-dressed guests showering the newly-weds with dried rice.
 The sub-tropical gardens and water features at the front of the building offer some of the best photo opportunities the city has to offer.

 The centrepiece of the city is the stunning cathedral (La Santa Iglesia Catedral de Santa Maria), which has its origins in the 14th century, but was added to up until the 18th century.
 Some of the best views of the cathedral are captured from the banks of the Rio Segura which is a short distance from the cathedral.
 In the height of summer, the Cathedral tower is open some nights for visits for spectacular views of the city.